SenthilNayagan/senthilnayagan.github.io/_posts/data/olap-datastore/apache-pinot/2022-12-12-getting-data-into-pinot.markdown

 ### Ingesting realtime data

+When realtime data is ingested, it is stored in realtime tables.
 Pinot servers ingest rows from data streams like Kafka and use them to build segments for realtime tables.
 As soon as a row is ingested from a stream, it is made available for query processing.
+This is because events are instantly indexed in memory upon ingestion.

+> **Note:** The ingestion of events into the realtime table is not transactional, so replicas of the open segment are not immediately consistent or same.

 A pinot table can be configured to use one of two ways to get data from streams: